 topics in much more depth and detail.

 - If you cannot get a group together and self-paced study of books isn't

 an option for you, I suggest a web search to see what other training

-providers might offer.
-Make sure you look into such classes carefully,
+options today.
+Make sure you look into such classes carefully, course, and

 class promises to teach you in 3 days, the less likely it is to succeed.